cms-opendata-workshop/workshop-lesson-root/_episodes/02-get-root.md

 ```
 Note the platform and compiler dependent information in the path, which have to be adjusted based on your system.
 The available combinations are shown on the website.

 One drawback of this is that it will be a little slow.
-So, if you prefer and feel comfortable playing around, it would faster if you installed ROOT locally (following the options below) or run locally through a pre-arranged Docker container (also see below).
+So, if you prefer and feel comfortable playing around, it would faster if you installed ROOT locally (following the options below).

 ## Conda

 [Conda](https://docs.conda.io/en/latest/) is a package management system and environment management system, which can install ROOT in a few minutes on Linux and MacOS.

-The fastes way to get ROOT is [installing Miniconda](https://docs.conda.io/en/latest/miniconda.html) (a minimal Conda installation) and then run the following two commands:
+The fastest way to get ROOT is [installing Miniconda](https://docs.conda.io/en/latest/miniconda.html) (a minimal Conda installation) and then run the following two commands:

 ```bash
 conda create -c conda-forge --name <my-environment> root